kuanchihwang/CAM-SIMA-Docs/docs/conversion/back-to-cam.md

 ## Committing your changes

 - Open a PR in [ESCOMP/atmospheric_physics](https://github.com/ESCOMP/atmospheric_physics) for your parameterization and any interstitial code (including diagnostics) using the code in your sandbox
-    - Make sure you include a ChangeLog and NamesNotInDictionary.txt file as specified [here](https://github.com/ESCOMP/atmospheric_physics/wiki/Development-workflow#changelog-and-namesnotindictionarytxt)
+    - Be sure to follow the workflow (including adding unit tests and updating the NamesNotInDictionary.txt file) described in the atmospheric_physics [development workflow](../atmospheric_physics/development_workflow.md)
 - Open a PR in [ESCOMP/CAM](https://github.com/ESCOMP/CAM) for your changes in CAM (if calling lists changed) or it may as simple as a PR to update the atmospheric_physics tag in `.gitmodules`.
 Don't forget to make a ChangeLog.
     - Be sure to include the `ccpp-conversion` label on your PR
 - If any changes were made to CAM-SIMA (more than likely, at least an update to the atmospheric_physics submodule will probably be needed), open a PR in [ESCOMP/CAM-SIMA](https://github.com/ESCOMP/CAM-SIMA).